Jake-Shadle/xwin/README.md

          └── x86_64
 ```

+## Container

+[xwin.dockerfile](xwin.dockerfile) is an example Dockerfile that can be used a container image capable of building and testing Rust crates targeting `x86_64-pc-windows-msvc`.

 ### Thanks

 Special thanks to <https://github.com/mstorsjo/msvc-wine> for the inspiration and [@mdsteele](https://github.com/mdsteele) for publishing several Rust crates around msi/cab files that were needed in this project